guettli/NextWiki/README.md

 ## Use cases

-* Company wide knowledge base
+* Company/Family wide knowledge base
-* Store the documents of ISO-9001 certification
+* Store the documents of a ISO-9001 certification
+* ...

 ## Combine file-tagging with #hashtags?